maxnmcbride/CodeWarsPractice/README.md

 This is a repository where I will be keeping track of different CodeWar challenges and the solutions I have come up with to solve for each challenge.
-I am currently testing my abilities in the JavaScript section and studying under the most basic level.
+I am currently testing my abilities in the JavaScript and Ruby sections, studying at the most basic level.

+JavaScript

 1.Invert values